By Britta Foulis – Content Marketing Manager

-Going on a safari in Africa, at least once in your life, is on most people’s bucket-list.
-Safari dreams conjure up images of undulating grasslands, massive migrating herds of wildebeest, canvas tents with lots of wood and copper, prowling predators, circling birds of prey and sipping cocktails as you look out to the horizon watching the copper sun sinking low (possibly with Toto’s song Africa playing in the background).
+Going on a safari in Africa, at least once in your life, is on most people’s bucket list.
+Safari dreams conjure up images of never-ending grasslands, massive migrating herds of wildebeest, canvas tents with lots of wood and copper, prowling predators, circling birds of prey, and sipping cocktails as you look out to the horizon watching the sun slinking away and giving way to another night in Africa.

 Looking for a quick answer?
-Jump to the the section which interests you:
+Jump to the section which interests you:

 Expectations of a safari?